 Bard can be played in many different ways.
 His abilities take a lot of finesse and cooperation with teammates to make it work.
 His kits rely upon communication and others’ understanding of his play styles.
 Unlike many immobile support champions, Bard is the best for roaming with his passive and E. It is very easy for him to roam around by collecting chimes and creating tunnels through walls.
 Once your lane is pushed out or your ADC returns home alone, it is best to use it as an opportunity to help out jungle or roam mid.

 Best Bard Item Build:

-She is very easy to play especially when your tier is not high.
+She is very easy to play, especially when your tier is not high.
 She has slows, shields, stuns, and damages as a supporter and can pick up kills by herself.
-During mid-late game it’s basically having another damage mid laner in your team.
+During mid-late game, it’s basically having another damage mid lane champion in your team.
 However, she can become extremely hard in higher tiers because she’s very reliant on your controls.

 Best Lux Item Build:

 Yuumi has been called the parasite ever since she was released.
 Many players do not like her as a support because they feel like the lane is 1 v 2, and she’s useless.
 However, her kits are very underrated.
 She has heal, slow, and decent damage.
 The best part is that she is not targetable.
 While other supporters may get caught alone and die, Yuumi is always with her ally.
 She is great for beginners because they can just spam heal while riding your ADC.
 If you are not the type of support that enjoys roaming, Yuumi might be a good option.